pbs-assess/git-course/README.md

 # git-course
 A repository for teaching Git and GitHub

-To make everything in this repository work correctly, you will need to do a few things to get git up and running on your computer.
-This list is for Windows computers only, If you have a MAC, skip this list and read below.
+To use Git and GitHub on Windows, you will need to do the following things.
+If you have a MAC, skip this list and read below.

 1. <a href="https://github.com/" target="_blank">Get a GitHub account</a>.
 2. GitHub requires Microsoft .NET 4.5.
 If you have a .NET version less